pachyderm/pachyderm/doc/docs/master/how-tos/jupyterlab-extension/index.md

     insert printscreens here

-- Use our examples library and start experiementing !!!
+- If you used our pre-built image `pachyderm/notebooks-user`, use our examples library and start experiementing!
+    !!!
 Note
         We have included a selection of data science examples running on Pachyderm, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
 In the `/examples` directory, you will also find integration examples with open-source products, such as labeling or model serving applications.